 and why when you’re sorting through your timeline.
 For example:

 Tip 3: Look for historiography (What the historians think/ are debating about)

 As you are looking through your notes, always do research on the historiography (or the opinions of historians) of the particular subject you’re studying in.
-Often times, historians have differing point of views (For example- A Marxist historian will look at the rise of Nazism differently from other historians, as they would view that detrimental effects and failure of capitalism as the dominant reason for Hitler’s rise to power, while others may attribute the cause more to the rise of anti-Semitism).
-Debate and differing opinion is good.
+Often, historians have a differing point of view (For example- A Marxist historian will look at the rise of Nazism differently from other historians, as they would view the detrimental effects and failure of capitalism as the dominant reason for Hitler’s rise to power, while others may attribute the cause more to the rise of anti-Semitism).
+Debate and differing opinion are good.
 Always include multiple historians in your essay to create a more balanced essay.
 You should always evaluate their strengths and weaknesses, as the examiners will see that you are analyzing these historians and their debates, not just writing them down for marks.
-Historiography is important because it is part of mark scheme of the exam, so it’s always good to include them in your notes as you’re revising.
+Historiography is important because it is part of the mark scheme of the exam, so it’s always good to include them in your notes as you’re revising.
 You may organize your notes like this:

 Tip 4: Come up with a thesis statement

 You have finished organizing your notes, now what?
 You need to come up with a thesis statement.
 A thesis statement is 1-2 sentences, usually at the end of the first paragraph that presents an argument that addresses the exam question.
 It should be argumentative, which means that it allows room for debate or for others to disagree with you.
 It should also provide a clear road map for the rest of your essay as you use your evidence to support your point of view.

 Remember, if your ‘thesis’ is something that cannot be disputed, that isn’t a thesis; you’re just stating facts, and that won’t get you a high mark on the exam.

 The questions in the IB history exams will usually be argumentative, as they often follow this template: ‘To what extent is ……the cause of………..’
 This allows you to come up with an opinion that answers the question.